 Stella is also the first recipient of the Robert Levin Award from Harvard University, the top prize winner of the Tibor Varga International Violin Competition and youngest ever prize winner of the Menuhin Competition.
-She has performed as soloist at venues such as the Kennedy Center, Metropolitan Museum of Art, and on the Dame Myra Hess Memorial Concert Series in Chicago.
+She has given solo performances at venues such as the Kennedy Center, Metropolitan Museum of Art, and on the Dame Myra Hess Memorial Concert Series in Chicago.
 Other noteworthy ventures include performances in Bhutan, Jordan, Israel, Cuba, and Colombia.
-She has appeared at festivals including the Perlman Music Program, Music@Menlo, the Sarasota Music Festival, Ravinia, and YellowBarn.
-Stella has collaborated with such notable artists as Itzhak Perlman, Robert Levin, Gábor Takács-Nagy, Miriam Fried, Matt Lipman, Federico Cortese, and the Silk Road Ensemble.
+She has appeared at chamber music festivals including the Perlman Music Program, [email protected], the Sarasota Music Festival, and YellowBarn.
+Stella has collaborated with such notable artists as Itzhak Perlman, Robert Levin, Gábor Takács-Nagy, Matthew Lipman, and the Silk Road Ensemble.

-Through the Harvard/New England Conservatory Dual Degree Program, Stella received a Bachelor of Arts in psychology with honors from Harvard and a Master of Music from the New England Conservatory.
+A graduate of the Harvard/New England Conservatory Dual Degree Program, Stella received a Bachelor of Arts in psychology with honors from Harvard University and an MM from NEC.
 Currently, Stella is a C.V.
-Starr doctoral candidate at the Juilliard School, where she studies with Li Lin, Donald Weilerstein, and Catherine Cho.
-Former teachers include Itzhak Perlman and Miriam Fried.
-She plays the ‘Huggins’ 1708 Stradivarius violin, generously on loan from the Nippon Music Foundation.
+Starr doctoral candidate at the Juilliard School and a professional studies candidate at Kronberg Academy.
+Teachers and mentors include Li Lin, Mihaela Martin, Donald Weilerstein, Itzhak Perlman, and Miriam Fried.
+Stella is a member of the Bowers Program (formerly CMS Two) at the Chamber Music Society of Lincoln Center She plays the ‘Huggins’ 1708 Stradivarius violin, generously on loan from the Nippon Music Foundation.